ashiven/eqsat/README.md

 ## Rulesets

-You may want to define a set of rewrite-rules that are more complex than the syntactic rewrite-rules that can be defined in **MimIR**.
-In this case, you should follow the implementation guide below on adding a set of rules and a new analysis directly in **egg** or **slotted-egraphs**.
+To define a set of rewrite-rules directly in **egg** or **slotted-egraphs**, follow the implementation guide below.

-Automatically generate all of the boilerplate code required to integrate your ruleset with the `eqsat` plugin
+Generate all of the boilerplate code required to integrate your ruleset with the `eqsat` plugin

 ```bash
 python ./scripts/new_ruleset.py egg MyRules